SanjanaSantosh/data-analyst-sanjana/README.md

 ![image](https://github.com/user-attachments/assets/6bd01adc-efa0-48cc-9821-1b2f6270e323)

 After desging the DAP we initially set an alarm in AWS to notify us if the Cost exceeds a certain limit.
-CloudWactch serve was user for setting up this alarm.
+CloudWatch serve was user for setting up this alarm.

 Figure 19